Discover more from Insight Intelligence

 Backgrounder and counter-terrorist financing options

 In this post, I explore the financing mechanisms used by Atomwaffen Division and the new iteration of the group, National Socialist Order.
 Both AWD and NSO, as well as James Mason, one of the ideological leaders of AWD, are all listed terrorist entities in Canada.
-Like many ideologically-motivated violent extremist groups, AWD is largely self-funded by its members, and uses its funds for low-complexity attacks.
+Like many ideologically-motivated violent extremist groups, AWD is largely self-funded by its members (consistent with their adoption of “leaderless resistance”), and uses its funds for low-complexity attacks.
 The group also raises some funds through propaganda sales, but how these funds are used, stored, and managed, remains unclear.
-Counter-terrorist financing options are limited due to the group’s financial (and networked) structure, but financial intelligence and financial exclusion practices are likely to yield the greatest results against the group and subsequent iterations of the group and its members.
+Counter-terrorist financing options are limited due to the group’s financial (and networked, rather than hierarchical) structure, but financial intelligence and financial exclusion practices are likely to yield the greatest results against the group and subsequent iterations of the group and its members.

 Current as of 16 October 2021